nkurangafredrick146-code/frex-Simulations-/CONTRIBUTING.md

 # Contributing to FrexTech Simulation

-Thank you for your interest in contributing to the Video Simulation Software!
+Thank you for your interest in contributing to frex Simulations!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct